-The Studio is a new contemporary arts space opening at the Horniman in autumn 2018, as part of the redisplay and redevelopment works currently underway.
+The Studio is a new contemporary arts space now open at the Horniman, developed as part of the redisplay and redevelopment work with our anthropology collections.

-The Studio is giving the Horniman the opportunity to put community groups and artists at the centre of our exhibitions and public programme.
-The new space will be the hub of an exciting new programme of exhibitions, events, and activities, inspired by the anthropology collection and co-curated by the Collective, a group made up of staff, artists and community members from groups involved in creative support programmes across South London.
+The Studio gives the Horniman the opportunity to put community groups and artists at the centre of our exhibitions and public programme.
+This new space will be the hub of an exciting new programme of exhibitions, events, and activities, inspired by the anthropology collection and co-curated by the Collective, a group made up of staff, artists and community members from groups involved in creative support programmes across South London.

 - Anna-Maria Amato – an artist and curator of the SHARP Gallery in Brixton, which exhibits work by emerging artists, many of whom are mental health service users